 Azura Selous: Our full report

 Situated on the banks of the Ruaha River, the smart but relaxed Azura Selous opened in 2010 under a different name 'Amara Selous' and is one of the newer lodges in the Selous Game Reserve.
 The lodge was taken over by Azura who run the very high quality Azura Benguerra in Mozambique.
 They plan to put time and effort into increasing the standards at the camp - with particular attention to the guiding.
-Their aim is to offer ‘the highest quality and services in bush hospitality’ as it ‘develops a luxury travel collection of tented camps around Tanzania'.
+Their aim is to offer 'the highest quality and services in bush hospitality' as it 'develops a luxury travel collection of tented camps around Tanzania'.
 If it is be anything like its sister property, then we're excited to see what Azura Selous will bring.

 Behind the pool, raised up slightly on different levels, are two stone areas draped in canvas.
 One houses Azura's lounge area with dark leather sofas and a selection of coffee-table books on a low table.
 Various antique safari ornaments lend a slightly colonial feel and – with an open front and gauze windows at the back – it all feels very airy and spacious.
 Alongside is the dining area, whose dark furniture and black chandeliers give it an elegant edge, yet the open front allows views of the pool area and on to the river, so it retains a natural feel.